smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 Applications running in vehicle opens big opportunities for SmartDeviceLink enhancing the user experience.
 Recent browsers allow a hardware independent runtime environment for apps with application management, sandboxing together with decent performance.

-The motivation of this proposal is to provide an extensible in-vehicle infotainment system.
-An in-vehicle application store (OEM store) should provide applications and services to be installed directly into the vehicle.
+The motivation of this proposal is to provide an extensible in-vehicle infotainment system using the infotainment system as a platform and runtime for SDL applications.
+An in-vehicle application store (OEM store) should provide applications and services to the user.
+These applications and services can be installed directly into the vehicle.
 These applications should be independent from a mobile phone.
 Instead they connect to the locally running SDL Core and use the in-vehicle modem to communicate to the internet.

 ## Proposed solution